 - Services cover Adult Intensive Care Unit (AICU), Paediatric Intensive Care Unit (PICU), Neonatal Intensive Care Unit (NICU), medical and surgical admission wards, Haematology and Oncology wards

-- Attend ward rounds with physicians and other healthcare professionals
+- Attend ward rounds with physicians and other healthcare professionals.
+Formulate drug treatment plan and monitor the therapeutic outcomes of patients

 - Provide medication review and medication reconciliation services